nt03/airbnb_data_analysis/README.md

     <script data-plotly="tneha03:19" sharekey-plotly="9WV5AcV5C8klDHSR0Qca78" src="https://plot.ly/embed.js" async></script>
 </div>

+Although, there is no single dominating trend, in figure 4, which is rental price trend of 1 BR apartments by neighbourhoods, we can see a general upward trend for rental prices in most neighborhoods.
+The plot is just intended to supplement the listing-host trend in different neighborhoods.
+It doesn’t establish a causative relationship between Airbnb listings and rental trend.
+Rents in general are a result of a host of factors relating to demand and supply, where short-term rentals are one of them.

 While rental market is affected by a host of factors like migration to and from the city, housing market trends, property development market among others, there is no denying that home sharing platforms do play a role in affecting the pool of long term rentals.
 There are a host of factors that make short term rentals more attractive to homeowners than long term rentals like bigger profit margins due to higher daily rates and lower maintenance costs besides lesser regulation and oversight.